SuperElastix/SimpleElastix/Documentation/source/GettingStarted.rst

 .. warning::

     Be careful not to run out of memory during the build.
-If you have 8GB or less, it is recommended not build on more than two threads, especially if you are wrapping multiple languages.
+A rule of thumb is that we need 4GB of memory per core.
+For example, if we compile SimpleElastix with 4 cores (e.g. :code:`make -j4`) we need a machine with at least 16GB of RAM.

 .. _MacOSX: